Simon121k/Simon121k/README.md

 ## I'm a Student and a Developer!!

-- 👋 Im a 15 years old Java Developer & a grade 9th student :D
+- 👋 Im a 15 years old and learning java currently.I'm also a 9th grade student
 - 🌱 I’m currently learning everything 🤣
 - 👯 Looking forward to work with big minecraft servers :D
 - 🥅 2021 Goals: Finish LaserTag & Release Trident Client